Jennie June (autobiographer): Autobiography

 June published his first autobiography, The Autobiography of an Androgyne, in 1918, and his second, The Female-Impersonators, in 1922.
 Therefore June is one of the first transgender, or gender nonconforming, Americans to publicize their own story.
 In June's preface to the book, June explains that he has kept diaries of his life and that his autobiography has been taken from those.

 June organized the book into episode-like sections, wherein he discusses incidents in his life as well as his opinions on certain social matters.
 June's stated goal in writing the book was to rally the support of Americans to create an accepting environment for young adults who do not adhere to gender and sexual norms, because that was what June would have wanted for himself, and he wanted to prevent them from committing suicide.
 June discusses his desires, which he struggled with because they were so different to what was considered normal.

 The memoir describes in detail many personal narratives as well as June's sexual encounters and desires, including the story of his castration, but also contains pleas for understanding and acceptance of "fairies".
-The Autobiography of an Androgyne also describes how June felt that he lived a double life in the sense that he was an educated, middle-class white male scholar, but also had intense yearnings for performing sexual acts that distressed him.
+The Autobiography of an Androgyne also describes how June felt that he lived a double life in the sense that he was an educated, middle-class white male scholar, but also had intense yearnings for performing masochistic sexual acts that distressed him.

+The Female-Impersonators

+June's second book, released under the alias, Earl Lind—Earl standing for girl—was released in 1921 and numbered then 1,000 copies intended to be sent to various individuals in the medical communities.
+It focused on subjects such as hate-crimes—murder, blackmail, general violence & sexual abuse—as well as June's early years, & the lives of two other Ultra-Androgynes, among other topics.

+A quote from the book reads: "Unless otherwise indicated I shall use the terms "androgyne" and "pseudo-man" only in reference to the ultra-androgynous.
+All my androgyne associates whom I shall portray in this book belong to this class, because with a few exceptions they alone are Female-Impersonators.
+In my Riddle of the Underworld I describe some mild androgynes."